haskellfoundation/error-message-index/message-index/messages/GHCup-00160/index.md

 ---
 title: JSON decoding failed
-summary: GHCup tried to decode it's metadata file, but an error occured
+summary: GHCup was unable to decode a JSON document (e.g. metadata file)
 severity: error
 introduced: 0.1.19.0
 ---

-This error can happen on any subcommand (`list`, `tui`, `install`, etc.).
-GHCup downloads a metadata file on start that contains information about available tool versions and binary distributions.
+The most common cause for this error is when GHCup tries to fetch the metadata file that contains information about available tool versions and binary distributions.
+This is done when GHCup starts, so basically any command such as `list`, `tui`, `install`, etc. can throw this.

 ```
 $ ghcup list